dragoon/dragoon.github.io/_posts/2013-01-23-pycharm-local-variable-type-declaration.md

             notation)
 </code>
 </pre>
-        the documentation about such feature for local variables is buried in the <b>JetBrains</b>
-        forum threads and issue tracker (<a href="http://youtrack.jetbrains.com/issue/PY-4083">http://youtrack.jetbrains.com/issue/PY-4083</a>).
+        the documentation about such feature for local variables is buried in the **JetBrains** forum threads and issue tracker (<a href="http://youtrack.jetbrains.com/issue/PY-4083">http://youtrack.jetbrains.com/issue/PY-4083</a>).
         Here is the solution that worked for me: